zolboo1024/boxeweb/README.md

+## Instructions for local dev:
+Run:
+### 'npm install'
+in the top (client) directory and in the backend directory.
+By default, it should install all modules listed as dependencies in the package.json file.
+Once they are all installed, in the backend folder, run:
+### 'nodemon server'
-## Don't forget to look at the dependencies and install them.
-It's in the package.json file.
+to start the server and then, in the top directory run:
+### 'npm start'
+to start the client.